Garyfimo/MarvelApiTest/README.md

 Continuos inspection is on the cloud.
 You can check the analysis by clicking [here](https://sonarcloud.io/project/overview?id=Garyfimo_MarvelApiTest).

 ## To be done
-Generate report for UI test and export it to SonarQube
+- [ ] Generate report for UI test and export it to SonarQube
+- [ ] Add GitHub actions